szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 - **Kind**: Run lightweight Kubernetes clusters within Docker containers for development and testing.
 - **ctlptl-registry**: Use the ctlptl-registry as a local container image registry, enabling faster image retrieval during development.

-Replace `$PROJECT_NAME` with your desired project name.
+Replace the value of `$PROJECT_NAME` with your desired project name.

 With your local Kubernetes cluster ready, you're well-equipped to proceed with creating an efficient local development environment.

-Feel free to establish your local Kubernetes cluster using Kind and the ctlptl-registry.
 This step is crucial for setting the stage for a smooth development experience.

 ## Running a simple PHP server